-What are some symptoms and risks of foodborne illnesses?Vomiting, diarrhea, and stomach cramps are first recognized symptoms of a foodborne illness.
-She included that those with weak immune systems, such as the elderly and young children, are especially vulnerable and can even succumb to death.
-However, some illnesses like botulism can affect anyone regardless of age or health.
+What are some symptoms and risks of foodborne illnesses?Vomiting, diarrhea and stomach cramps are the first recognized symptoms of a foodborne illness.
+Those with weak immune systems, such as the elderly and young children, are especially vulnerable and can even succumb to death.
+However, some illnesses (like botulism) can affect anyone regardless of age or health.

 Botulism is especially dangerous and is developed from ill properly canned foods and can result in paralysis or even death.

-How can people prevent these illnesses?The most well known illness is food poisoning which occurs when food or beverages contaminated with bacteria and are consumed.
+How can people prevent these illnesses?The most well known illness is food poisoning, which occurs when food or beverages contaminated with bacteria are consumed.